knative/docs/docs/install/any-kubernetes-cluster.md

 {{< feature-state version="v0.2" state="alpha" >}}

-Knative provides a collection of observability components that can be used to make the Serving and Eventing components more observable.
+Install the following observability features to enable logging, metrics, and request tracing in your Serving and Eventing components.

-Before you install any specific observability components, you must first install the core:
+All observibility plugins require that you first install the core:

 ```bash
 kubectl apply --filename {{< artifact repo="serving" file="monitoring-core.yaml" >}}
 ```

+After the core is installed, you can choose to install one or all of the following observability plugins:

 - Install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for metrics: